-- a.
-Reversal front somis are clarified by position (tuck, pike, and layout).
-A pike or layout reversal front will receive a 0.1 pt. bonus. - b.
-Reversal baranis are not clarified by position and do not receive the position bonus.

-8. Repeated non-difficulty skills (cartwheels) will receive the following deductions.
-(The following are total deductions, not accumulative).
+- 1. Reversal front somis are clarified by position (tuck, pike, and layout).
+A pike or layout reversal front will receive a 0.1 pt. bonus. - 2.
+Reversal baranis are not clarified by position and do not receive the position bonus. - 8.
+Repeated non-difficulty skills (cartwheels) will receive the following deductions.
+(The following are total deductions, not accumulative). - 8.1.
+DEDUCTIONS - 9.
+Continuous whips may be repeated without penalty in the five (5) skill pass.

-8.1 DEDUCTIONS